TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

        ],
    ];

-The structure for the other tables like tx_sjroffers_domain_model_offer and tx_sjroffers_domain_model_person are equal.
+The structure for the other tables like tx_sjroffers_domain_model_offer and tx_sjroffers_domain_model_person are the same.

-These returned arrays in these files will be added to one big array :php:`$GLOBALS['TCA']`.
+The returned arrays will be added to one big array :php:`$GLOBALS['TCA']`.
 You can debug the configuration for the table `tx_sjroffers_domain_model_organization` in the TYPO3 backend module `System -> Configuration -> $GLOBALS['TCA'] (Table configuration array) -> tx_sjroffers_domain_model_organization`

-The associative array, that is returned, contains all information of all the tables of the TYPO3 instance.
-Thus, we use the key `tx_sjroffers_domain_model_organization` and as value we use another nested Array holding the configurations of the corresponding table.
-Then again, this Array is separated into several parts whose names are the key of the nested Array.
+The associative array that is returned contains all information of all the tables of the TYPO3 instance.
+Thus, we use the key `tx_sjroffers_domain_model_organization` and as value we use another nested Array that holds the configurations of the corresponding table.
+Then again, this Array is separated into several parts with names that are the keys of the nested Array.

 .. code-block:: php